advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 ```text
 -----BEGIN RSA PRIVATE KEY----- MIAAA...AAA== -----END RSA PRIVATE KEY-----
 ```

+You can use the `pem-to-one-liner.sh` script to do this, which just uses `tr` to remove the line breaks.

 It is also possible to set these directly in the Azure Portal, but you may prefer to configure them in code.